septentrio-gnss/mosaicHAT/README.md

 The mosaicHAT is an Open Source GPS/GNSS HW PCB HAT which integrates <a href="https://www.septentrio.com/en/products/gnss-receivers/rover-base-receivers/receivers-module/mosaic">Septentrio's mosaic-X5</a> GNSS module (and other Septentrio pin compatible modules such as <a href="https://www.septentrio.com/en/products/correction-services/precise-point-positioning-services-land/secorx-s/mosaic-sx">Septentrio's mosaic-Sx</a>) with basic communications and which can be stacked into a Raspberry Pi system.

 The goal of the design is to allow easy HW prototyping using the mosaic-X5 GNSS module taking the advantage of the computer ecosystem provided by the Raspberry Pi environment.
 The board however can also be used standalone since it can be powered either via USB or via power pins.
-This project and design can be used either produced with your local electronics assembly house or can also be used as an starting point for your own HW integrations.
+This project and design can be used either produced with your local electronics assembly house or can also be used as a starting point for your own HW integrations.

 ### A HAT for Raspberry Pi?
-HAT stands for “Hardware attached on top”.
+HAT stands for “Hardware Attached on Top”.
 It is a new hardware specification for add-one modules for the new Raspberry Pi model B+.
 HATs have several advantages compared to older add-on modules for the Raspberry Pi.

 #### Robust mechanical design
 With 4 mounting holes the connection between the Raspberry Pi and the add-on board is very robust.

 ### Can I buy it?
 At this moment we do not know of anybody who sells the manufactured version of this board.
-However you can use the reference design, layout and contact your local manufacturing company for producing it (no restrictions).
+However, you can use the reference design, layout and contact your local manufacturing company for producing it (no restrictions).
 Within this project we have used [Eurocircuits](https://www.eurocircuits.com/) who can be quite fast in producing a board for you (both PCB and assembly can be done by them).
 Section [mosaicHAT Manufacturing and Assembly](#mosaichat-manufacturing-and-assembly)

 #### Do I need to source special components for producing this board?
 Not really, most of the components are generic enough.
 All components used are available on Digi-Key.
 The mosaic GNSS module can be obtained from Digikey or directly from Septentrio.
 Should your project be larger then we recommend you to contact Septentrio sales team directly at <sales@septentrio.com>.